UnlimitedAbandonWare/AbandonWareAi/README.md

 - **Autonomous Learning Loop**:
     - `SmartFallbackService.java` is now configured to log failed queries as "Knowledge Gaps."
     - A new scheduled agent, `AutonomousExplorationService.java`, has been created.
 It proactively analyzes these knowledge gaps, formulates internal research questions, and uses the existing RAG pipeline to find and verify answers.

+Of course.
+Here are the patch notes formatted for a Git commit message, based on your request.

+Commit Message / Patch Notes
+feat(ui, rag): Integrate intelligent speech-to-text interface

+This feature introduces a speech recognition capability to the user interface, allowing users to input queries via voice.
+The implementation focuses on maximizing code reuse by integrating seamlessly with the existing RAG pipeline and minimizing backend changes.

+✨ Mission 1: Frontend - Voice Recognition UI and Client Logic

+- **UI/UX (`chat-ui.html`):**
+    - Added a new microphone icon button to the chat input bar for initiating voice input.
+    - Implemented CSS styles to provide visual feedback to the user during the recording state (e.g., color change, animation).

+- **Client-Side Logic (`chat.js`):**
+    - Implemented browser-based speech recognition using the **Web Speech API** (`SpeechRecognition` object).
+    - The recognized speech is automatically populated into the `messageInput` field, allowing users to review and edit the transcribed text before sending.
+    - **Crucially, this reuses the existing `sendMessage` function**, sending the transcribed text through the established chat API endpoint with no new backend routes required.

+---

+✨ Mission 2: Backend - Voice Input Context Awareness

+- **Contextual Metadata (`ChatRequestDto.java`, `chat.js`):**
+    - The client now sends an `inputType: "voice"` field in the request payload when a query is generated via speech recognition.
+    - The `ChatRequestDto` has been updated to include the `inputType` field.

+- **Intelligent Ingestion (`CognitiveStateExtractor.java`):**
+    - The `CognitiveStateExtractor` service now detects the `"voice"` input type and records it in the `CognitiveState` object.
+    - This provides crucial context to the RAG pipeline, laying the groundwork for fut